saurabheights/saurabheights.github.io/content/articles/first blog.md

 │   ├── avatar.jpg
 ```

-Here, you can see I've added a few static pages inside the pages folder.
-I've also moved the keyboard-review.md blog post into the articles folder and added my profile picture to the images folder.
+As you can see, I've added a few static pages to the pages directory.
+The keyboard-review.md blog post has been moved to the articles folder, and my profile picture is now in the images directory.

 ---

-## Add and configure the theme
+## Adding and Configuring a New Theme

 Pelican has many themes and there is a community-managed repository [Github](https://github.com/getpelican/pelican-themes) of [Pelican Themes](https://pelicanthemes.com/) for people to share and use.
-I chose **Flex** for its clean, responsive design.
+I chose **Flex** for its clean and responsive design.

 ### Download or Clone the Theme

-You can use Git to clone directly into the themes/ folder:
+Create a new themes/ directory in your project's root folder, then clone the theme repository directly into it.

 ```bash
 git clone https://github.com/alexandrevicenzi/Flex.git themes/Flex
 ```